If you’re reading this then the number one thing I need you to know is that you’re not alone.

 It all started to change for me when I finally gave the job hunt a rest and decided to change strategies completely.
 I stopped trying to change my outside (job, sector, country) and started to look inside.

-Questions that turn problems into possibility
+Questions that turn Quarter Life Crisis problems into possibilities

 - What if the reason you’re not seeing your dream job is because it hasn’t been created?